Little Rock Marathon March 4-5

-The Arkansas River Trail Foundation announces the campaign to fund a Trail Sweeper for North LIttle Rock Parks.
+The Arkansas River Trail Foundation has met its goal to raise funds for a Trail Sweeper for North Little Rock Parks and the Big Dam Bridge.
 After the heavy rains and flooding last spring and summer, the Trail had to be closed to clean off debris.
-A Trail Sweeper will speed the process and get everyone back on the Trail sooner.
-You can make your tax-deductable contribution here: http://arkansasrivertrail.org/about-the-trail/donate/
+The Trail Sweeper will speed the process and get everyone back on the Trail sooner.
+Tax-deductible donations can still be made to the Foundation at http://arkansasrivertrail.org/about-the-trail/donate/.

 Broadway Bridge Construction Closing Portions of the Arkansas River Trail